donaldlee2008/EyeTrack/README.md

 ## Documentation

-If you want to learn more, you can check [EyeTrack's docs page.](link)
+If you want to learn more, you can check <a target="_blank" href="http://manumg.github.io/EyeTrack/doc/" >EyeTrack's docs page.</a>

 ## Demo
 *Screenshot*